Toshiba says agreed to sell white goods ops to China's Midea Group

 TOKYO Toshiba Corp said on Thursday it had agreed to sell the majority of its white goods business to China's Midea Group Co Ltd.

-The laptops-to-nuclear conglomerate is aiming to finalise the deal by the end of this month, with the two companies negotiating details, Toshiba said.
+The laptops-to-nuclear conglomerate is aiming to finalize the deal by the end of this month, with the two companies negotiating details, Toshiba said.

 Toshiba is trying to overhaul its operations following last year's revelations of overstated profits going back to around 2009.